 Groceries

-For the third quarter of 2023, there are quite a few options to earn points at elevated rates on supermarket purchases.
+For the first quarter of 2025, there are quite a few options to earn points at elevated rates on supermarket purchases.
 You can earn tons of rewards to make the increasingly painful cost of groceries sting less.

 The following cards offer bonus points or high cashback rates on grocery purchases: